jeeliz/jeelizFaceFilter/README.md

 ### Hosting optimization
-You can use our hosted and up to date version of the library, available here :
+You can use our hosted and up to date version of the library, available here:
 ```
 https://appstatic.jeeliz.com/faceFilter/jeelizFaceFilter.js
 ```